Val Verde County Groundwater Studies

 The hydrological landscape in Val Verde County is unique and complex.
 Groundwater and surface water resources are intimately connected, sensitive wildlife species are dependent on groundwater flows supporting streamflow, and potential future groundwater development is on the horizon.
 Establishing a better understanding of the resources and setting management goals that address the interests of a broad group of stakeholders is critical to effective groundwater management in the county.

-In 2018 the Texas Water Development Board (TWDB) completed a project to compile the best available scientific information concerning the hydrogeology of Val Verde County.
+In 2018, the TWDB completed the Overview of Groundwater Conditions in Val Verde County, Texas, a project to compile the best available scientific information concerning the hydrogeology of Val Verde County.
 This project also incorporated available hydrogeologic information concerning the Devils River and San Felipe Springs.
 The study considered the feasibility of employing hydrologic triggers to manage the aquifer.
 The Texas Commission on Environmental Quality and the Texas Parks and Wildlife Department served as agency co-stakeholders.

 Previous studies related to Val Verde County groundwater, listed chronologically

 Monitoring the effects of groundwater level on spring and stream discharge, stream temperature, and habitat for the

 Summary of Investments by the Texas Parks and Wildlife Department in the Devils River Basin.
 October 2017.
 Summary of the investigations and monitoring performed by the Texas Parks and Wildlife Department in the Devils River Basin.